Puma SWOT Analysis

 2. High product innovation

-3. Global supply chain
+3. Significant control of its global supply chain

-4. Global distribution and sales network
+4. Large-scale access to a global distribution and sales network

-Puma’s Weaknesses (Internal Strategic Factors)
+Puma’s Weaknesses (Internal Factors)

 The SWOT analysis model includes weaknesses, which limit, hinder, or decrease Puma’s business development.
 These internal factors are usually linked to problems in the sporting goods business, such as in strategic planning, product design, and business process operations management.
 Puma has the following weaknesses: